Questions about writing I sometimes get asked

 Yes, lots.
 I can’t recommend them enough.
 There’s a lot mythology about writing.
 In fact, writing requires skill and technique.
-To be an excellent writer means acquiring a toolbox of skills and techniques and that’s very difficult on your own, writing in isolation.
+To be an excellent writer means acquiring a toolbox of skills and techniques.
+Developing those skills is very difficult on your own, by writing in isolation.
 I owe my development as a writer to workshop teachers and fellow students.
 Some of my recommendations and experiences are described here.

 What’s your critique group like?

 Simply the best.
 If you’re insanely brilliant and naturally talented, and you don’t need a group, more power to you.
 The rest of us can use all the help we can get, especially in these highly competitive publishing times.
 Seek out feedback.
 Listen to everything anyone will tell you about your work.
 Don’t get defensive.
 Listen, thank them, then go home and consider.
 I learned those lessons the hard way.
-Don’t let it happen to you.
+Don’t repeat my mistake.